-Another advantage about using a slow cooker is that they are easy to clean!
+Another advantage of using a slow cooker is that they are easy to clean!
 Simply remove the pot when you are done and let it soak in soapy water.
 Just make sure it’s completely dry when placing it back on.

 What To Cook in a Slow Cooker?

-Slow cookers are generally used to cook meat, however there is a wide range of simple slow cooker recipes which include vegetables, pulses, rice, pasta, hot beverages and even cakes!
+Slow cookers are generally used to cook meat, however, there is a wide range of simple slow cooker recipes which include vegetables, pulses, rice, pasta, hot beverages and even cakes!
 However, you would need to adjust the cooking time on your slow cooker accordingly.

 Generally, tough cuts of meat are the most popular as these are cheap to buy but when cooked, they become far tastier and easy to chew.
 You can also cook poultry in the slow cooker, such as chicken and turkey.